psf/black/README.md

 * added `--check`

+* only put trailing commas in function signatures and calls if it's safe to do so.
+If the file is Python 3.6+ it's always safe, otherwise only safe if there are no `*args` or `**kwargs` used in the signature or call. (#8)

 * fixed invalid spacing of dots in relative imports (#6, #13)

 * fixed invalid splitting after comma on unpacked variables in for-loops